Beside the Mountain

 Cinnamon oatmeal granola bars in 8x8 pan.

-In a greased 8x8 square pan spread the cinnamon oatmeal granola bars mixture.
-Spread with a spatula and press down until the mix is evenly in the pan.
+In a greased 8x8 square pan, spread the cinnamon oatmeal granola bar mixture.
+Spread with a spatula and press down until the mix is evenly distributed in the pan.

-Lastly, cut into 12 bars skinny bars (2 rows by 6 rows).
-It's up to you if you want to wrap them individually however that makes it easy to bring these healthy bars on the go!
+Lastly, cut into 12 skinny bars (2 rows by 6 rows).
+It's up to you if you want to wrap them individually for healthy bars on the go!
 Enjoy!

 Toddler reaching for yummy oatmeal bar snack.